Today is the 50th Parson Cross Forum, online Memory Cafe since we last met face-to-face on 17th March 2020.

 You can help to support their appeal to raise £1,000+, so they can continue to offer their services to our community and especially those who are isolated or living with Dementia during this time and for the future.

-Please Donate today and help the community of Parson Cross.
-Sheffield UK via this link:
+Please Donate today and help the community of Parson Cross and the wider Sheffield UK community via this link: